 See international fees and fUNDING >

 What about students with a previous degree?

-You will not be eligible for tuition fee support if you have received LEA funding in the past.
+If you are a UK student and already have a degree you may find funding difficult for the BM BS degress as you will not have access to a Tuition Fee Loan.
 Tuition fees must be paid in full by you or a sponsor.
-You will, however, be eligible to apply for a non-means tested maintenance loan throughout the first four years of the degree.
+You will, however, be eligible to apply for a non-means tested Maintenance Loan throughout the first four years of the degree.
 You may be eligible for financial support from the University of Sussex, and from your fifth year of study you may be eligible for an NHS Bursary to cover tuition fees and maintenance costs.

 Gaining admission to the standard five-year course means you are entitled to receive student loans from Student Finance England for maintenance and tuition fees in the first four years.

-The arrangements for graduate medical students on a five-year course are different.
-In the first four years of the course, graduate students are not eligible to receive a loan for tuition fees or maintenance whether they have previously received funding or not.
-However, graduate students may be able to apply for a full, income-based, maintenance loan from Student Finance England.
+The arrangements for medical students with a previous degree are different.
+In the first four years of the course, graduate students are not eligible to receive a loan for tuition fees, however they may apply for a means-tested Maintenance Loan.
 From the fifth year of study, graduate medical students receive the same support as undergraduate medical students (see above).